rubit0/SimpleFormsAuth/README.md

 //get the dialog page
 var page = authenticator.GetFormsUI();

-//let the auth dialog page do it's wonderful work await Navigation.PushModalAsync(page);
+//present the auth dialog page to the user the way you like await Navigation.PushModalAsync(page);
 ```
 And now you get this lovely dialog page: